-Passenger rail service ended for Wampum and Ellwood City on August 25th 1981 (P&LE was the last).
+Passenger rail service ended in Ellwood City August 25th 1981 (P&LE was the last).
 The event marked the end of eighty nine years of rail service on the Pittsburgh & Lake Erie spur line which connected Ellwood City to the mail line at west Ellwood Junction across the Beaver River.

 In the photos, you can see the old Park Hotel in the background.

 Timothy Gerard wrote: You state that rail service ended in 1981, but as a child in the 70’s I do not remember the old Union Station building still standing, so my question is when was the station torn down, and where did passengers catch the trains after the station was gone?

 Ben Wrote: I am still looking for an actual date that the Union Station on 5th Street was torn down.
 As soon as I get one I will post it right away.
 However, I did find out that the railroad companies had a bus that would pick up passengers in Ellwood City, bus them to Wampum where they would board the trains in Wampum.
 They considered this as part of the 89 years of rail service offered to Ellwood City.
 As soon as I get a date as of when the passengers actually stopped boarding in Ellwood City, I will be sure to share that right away.

 Linda Turner wrote: I remember the station in the late 40’s and in the 50’s.
 My Mom and I and a couple of aunts and cousin went there to catch the train to Pittsburgh to see Roy Rogers & Trigger.
 My first train ride and to see Roy & Trigger.
 I remember Roy had Trigger raise up (not sure of proper term).IT WAS SO EXCITING for a between 6-8year old.
 I loved Roy and I have some of his old movies on dvd. (don’t laugh too hard).